alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 You don't do a PhD for the money, but money tends to correlate with freedom, which is one reason people do a PhD.
-On that front, friends in academia have told me *very* different stories.
-Some told me they felt they could do anything, while others told me about labmates who had to teach courses they didn't want to teach, or do research they didn't want to do to pay the bills.
+On that front, friends in academia have told me **very** different stories.
+Some told me they felt they could do anything, while others told me about labmates who had to teach courses they didn't want to teach, or do research separate from their thesis to pay the bills.

 The common thread in those stories was that PhD students should get as much unconditional funding as possible.
 Students in good situations had NSF fellowships and enough unconditional grant money